 - In addition to this, herbal products like St. John’s wort should be avoided

 - Grapefruit juice increases the amount of toxicity of the drug

 - When high-fat meals are consumed with this ED drug, the absorption is decreased

 - It will have lesser effects when tobacco is smoked, chewed or consumed in any form

-- If one consumes a lot of alcohol or one is on alcohol abuse, then proper erectile function is prevented and so taking Levitra as a combination with alcohol is counterproductive.
+- If one consumes a lot of alcohol or one is on alcohol abuse, then the proper erectile function is prevented and so taking Levitra as a combination of alcohol is counterproductive.

 Levitra and diseases or medical conditions